Charles K. Blandin Residuary Trust

 To accomplish this vision, Mr. Blandin established the foundation in 1941.
 The Charles K. Blandin Residuary Trust was established in 1958 as a legally separate entity responsible for investing and growing the assets of the endowment and the principal source of funds for the Foundation’s charitable activities.

 IRS Code determines how much the Residuary Trust distributes to the foundation: about 5 percent of the previous year’s net assets or 100 percent of the Trust’s income, whichever is greater.
 The Blandin Foundation is the sole beneficiary of the trust, and Residuary Trust income is the primary source of funding for the Foundation.

 When Blandin Paper Company was sold in 1977, the Residuary Trust assets grew to approximately $77 million.
-As of December 31, 2012 the endowment stood at more than $350 million.
+As of December 31, 2015 the endowment stood at approximately $360 million.